Spudos/Pure-Drive-Fitness/readme.md

 Help page - knowledgeable, how I can help
 About me - friendly, you can approach me
-Faves page - knowledgeable and friendly, these are the things I like and I know the right things to recommend
+Faves page - knowledgeable and friendly, these are the things I like and I know the right things to recommend Book Sessions and pricing

 ### Landing page image and style

-The landing page will include an image of someone completing a race or challenge promoting the idea that you too can succeed in your goals
+The landing page will include a hero image of someone completing a race or challenge promoting the idea that you too can succeed in your goals

 The body will include some simple links and icons to direct you to other areas of the site that you may be interested in